About HHGS

 ~ Geopark Lecture Series ~ [find out more]

-This year we have invited speakers from the UK's UNESCO Global Geoparks to tell us about the amazing geology this country has to offer.
+We invited speakers from the UK's UNESCO Global Geoparks to tell us about the amazing geology this country has to offer.
 HHGS has already visited some of these fabulous areas and will surely be visiting more in the future.

 ~ Field Trip Re-enactment ~ See videos of our trip to the Mendips [ below ]